Fate/Grand Order: Final Singularity-Grand Temple of Time: Solomon: Plot

-Voice Cast
+Voice cast

 Production and release

 The film was revealed as the eighth and final chapter of Fate/Grand Order: Observer on Timeless Temple, covering the events of the Solomon Singularity.
 CloverWorks, who produced the Fate/Grand Order - Absolute Demonic Front: Babylonia television series, returned to animate the film, so as the main staff from series, with Kinoko Nasu credited for the original script.
-The film was original released in Japan on July 30, 2021, with Crunchyroll streamed the film on February 18, 2022.
+The film premiered in Japan on July 30, 2021.
+Crunchyroll streamed the film on February 18, 2022.